Skip Battaglia

-Carl F. "Skip" Battaglia (born April 3, 1948) has been an American experimental filmmaker and animator for 30+ years.
+Carl F. "Skip" Battaglia (born August 14, 1948) is an American experimental filmmaker and animator.

 Education

 Battaglia was raised in Buffalo, New York, where he states his introduction to Circle Art in High School changed his life.
 In 1966 he graduated from St. Joseph's Collegiate Institute.
 He received his Bachelor of Arts degree in English and Philosophy from Boston College, graduating in 1970.
 He returned to St. Joseph's Collegiate, and from 1971 to 1973 taught high school English.
 He received his Master of Arts degree from Syracuse University Newhouse School of Public Communications, graduating in 1974.
 From 1977 through 1981, he was Adjunct Faculty for the University of Rochester Department of Fine Arts.
 From 1981 through 1987, he served as associate professor in the Department of Communications and Journalism at St. John Fisher College in Rochester, New York.
 He currently serves as professor at the Rochester Institute of Technology, where he teaches courses on film language, and other related film and film production courses.

 Battaglia's animations range from pencil, and pastel on paper, as well as paint on film.
 He has won various awards from film festivals around the world, such as in New York City, Canada, Taiwan, New Zealand, and London.
 His film Parataxis is taught as part of courses on American Expressionism.
 He is known for his 1980 short film Parataxis and his 1997 music video for the song Taki Dom.
 He is best known for his experimental and abstract animation, Crossing the Stream.
 In 2008, the Ottawa International Animation Festival featured a retrospective of Battaglia's work, and also in 2008 his name was added to the St. Joseph's Collegiate Institute Fine Arts Wall of Honor in recognition of his accomplishments.

 Always involved with sound design, Battaglia wrote the libretto for "Car Crash Opera" and took it to Michaela Eremiasova and Jairo Duarte-Lopez, then PhD candidates in music composition at the Eastman School of Music, Rochester NY.
 The three worked on the opera as a soundtrack, and the soundtrack was performed at the 2006 New York Opera Festival.
 The animated film short (8 min.), "Car Crash Opera," premiered in January 2012.
 It has won national and international awards for image and sound.

+Battaglia retired in 2016.
+Presently he is working on two animated films: "Local Squalls" (fully animated; sound design) and "Postcards of People Looking at Landscape" (collage).